ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 M1 iPad Pro (2021) — USB-C 3.2 Gen 2 (10Gbps)

 All five hubs in this guide work fully with M1 iPad Pro.
 You get 4K display output, charging passthrough, and card reading.
-No Thunderbolt bandwidth available — skip the CalDigit dock and save money.
+The M1 caps at 10Gbps USB-C, so the Revodok Pro's extra bandwidth headroom isn't fully used — any pick here is a fine choice.
 Stage Manager with external display requires iPadOS 16+.

 M2 iPad Pro (2022) — USB-C 3.2 Gen 2 (10Gbps)

 Identical USB-C specification to M1.
 All hubs work identically.
 The M2 supports Apple Pencil hover and ProRes video recording, but neither feature is hub-dependent.
-Same recommendation: Satechi for display/card work, Anker for value + ethernet.
+Same recommendation: the 9-in-1 for the most ports and display/card work, Anker A8346 for value + ethernet.

 M3 iPad Pro (2023) — USB-C 3.2 Gen 2 (10Gbps)